justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 Where appropriate, the platform can recommend relevant certification pathways such as CompTIA ITF+, A+, and Security+.

 #### 2. IT Specific Training:
-More specialized technical subjects focused on practical IT and cybersecurity skills, including:
+More specialized technical subjects focused on practical IT and cybersecurity skills, including but not limited to:
 - Packet Analysis with Wireshark
 - Network Security
 - Security Monitoring